 - Virtual Field Trips

-All things considered, technology has had a significant impact on education.
+All things considered, technology has had a significant impact on technology.
 Some may consider this impact as positive, and some say that this impact was negative at most.
 At the end of the day, we know that the use of technology is inevitable.
 However, it’s in the hands of the teachers and students themselves to decide how much technology they want to incorporate into the learning process.

 Technology in Education